Tiberiu97/Proiect-practic-Testare-manuala/README.md

 <h4>1.1.2 Entry criteria defined</h4>

+>* the website feature is partially/fully implemented

 >* functional specifications are defined

 >* roles needed for the project are allocated

+>* A designated space to work

 <h4>1.1.3 Exit criteria defined</h4>